 This usage data can be analysed in any way you like.
 With some lateral thinking and creativity, you will uncover valuable insights that can be used to improve the service you offer – and make you stand out from the crowd.

 Make more of your existing resources

 With a limited operating budget and finite workforce, you will need to make better use of existing resources to establish a competitive advantage.
 In most cases this will involve identifying and implementing efficiencies that help your teams work smarter, not harder.

 An effective UC platform will allow you to map out the various communications processes used in your business, and to automate some of the most common tasks.
 Although relatively minor, these automations relieve some of the burden on your employees, freeing them up to focus on your customers and improving the overall experience of doing business with you.

 Over time, these efficiencies also yield a significant financial return.
 Some estimates suggest that nearly one-fifth of every working week is wasted searching for information – equivalent to a full working day of lost productivity.
 Using UC to simplify the process of finding and sharing data within your business will help to boost productivity, releasing resources and funding for reinvestment in strategic projects that will help your business grow.

 Creating a competitive differentiator for your business relies on lots of factors, but a Unified Communications solution can play a key part.
 By providing an important platform on which to combine people, processes and technology, you will start delivering an improved service thanks to operational efficiencies, choice of communications channel and real time access to data.

-Learn more about the role of UC in your growth strategy in our free ebook: Creating The Modern Workplace, or visit our ROI calculator to understand the total possible impact to be gained from changing your platform.
+Learn more about the role of UC in your growth strategy in our free ebook: Creating The Modern Workplace.